hanious/TurnPage/README.md

 # TurnPage
-A cross-platform book tracking application
+An Android prototype book tracking application.

+Made using Kotlin, Android Studio and Room Database (for local storage)